Laymans Guide to Phonak Roger Systems

 Roger Integrated and Roger Direct

-A small number of Phonak branded hearing aids have integrated receivers available (a combined DAI shoe and Roger receiver) that are specially designed to work with specific models, matching in design and colour.
+Often cochlear implant processors have integrated receivers available (a combined DAI shoe and Roger receiver) that are specially designed to work with specific models, matching in design and colour.

 Phonak Roger Neck Worn Receivers

-Another alternative to consider if ear level receivers are not available is a streamer bundle.
-A lot of hearing aids and cochlear implant processors are wireless compatible and can make use of something generically called a ‘streamer’.
-In some instances (not all) they have an audio interface with three little sockets called europlug.
-You can plug a Roger X universal receiver into this socket, and with the combination of a Roger transmitter, a Roger X and a streamer you have an alternative way of using Phonak Roger with hearing aids.
+You can plug a Roger X universal receiver into this socket, and with the combination of a Roger transmitter, a Roger X and a streamer you have an alternative way of using Phonak Roger with hearing instruments.

 Summary